 Minor Cracks or Chips

 For minor cracks or chips, a patching compound or tile repair kit can be used to restore the surface.
-These kits often contain a two-part epoxy resin that matches the color and texture of your tiles.
-Follow the manufacturer's instructions for application, curing time, and sealing to ensure the repaired area is protected and blends well with the surrounding tiles.
+These kits typically include a two-part epoxy resin designed to match the color and texture of your tiles, ensuring a seamless repair.
+Before applying the compound, make sure the affected area is clean and dry, as this helps with better adhesion and a more durable finish.
+Follow the manufacturer's instructions carefully for proper application, curing time, and sealing to protect the repaired area and maintain a consistent appearance with the surrounding tiles.

 Replacing a Damaged Tile